Goosetaculous/convoy-connection/README.md

  Front End:
    HTML, CSS , JAVASCRIPT (JQUERY)

-   HTML - straightforward
+   1. HTML - straightforward
-   CSS -  Fine lets use bootstrap
+   2. CSS -  Fine lets use bootstrap
-   Javascript - We'll be workin on it
+   3. Javascript - We'll be workin on it

  BACKEND:
-   Firebase -  Store the data for retrieving
+   1. Firebase -  Store the data for retrieving
+   2. JSON - Retrieve the data
+   3. Localstorage -  caching?